Temasek seeks $2.4 billion with China bank stake sales

-HONG KONG Temasek Holdings TEM.UL is selling about $2.4 billion worth of stakes in two of China's largest banks, as the Singapore state investor reshuffles its financial sector portfolio.
+HONG KONG Temasek Holdings TEM.UL is selling about $2.4 billion (1.4 billion pounds) worth of stakes in two of China's largest banks, as the Singapore state investor reshuffles its financial sector portfolio.

 Temasek, which is the single-biggest shareholder in Standard Chartered Bank plc (STAN.L), is offering about $1.2 billion in Hong Kong-listed shares of China Construction Bank (0939.HK) and another $1.2 billion of Bank of China (3988.HK), according to term sheets seen by Reuters.